hirosystems/stacks-subnets/docs/getting-started.md

 #### Transfer NFT script

-To demonstrate some subnet transactions, we'll want to transfer an NFT from one user to another.
-We'll write another script to invoke the NFT's `transfer` function in the subnet.
+To demonstrate some subnet transactions, we will want to transfer an NFT from one user to another.
+We will write another script to invoke the NFT's `transfer` function in the subnet.
 Again, this script takes just one argument: the user's current account nonce.